davidemoro/pyramid_starter_seed/README.rst

 Fetch pyramid_starter_seed, personalize it and then clone it!

-This is still a TODO feature, so it doesn't work at this time.

 Pyramid starter seed can be fetched, personalized and released with another name.
 So other developer can build and release their own starter templates without having to write a new package template generator.